altocodenl/tagaway/qascript.md

 	- Test passwords with special characters '@' '$' '%' '^' '*' '!'
 		- Password should be accepted.
 	- Account is created:
-		- Green snackbar of "Your account has been created." should appear."
+		- Green snackbar of "Your account has been created." should appear.
 	- On invite-requesting email inbox, the user should receive an "Welcome to ac;pic!" email.
 	- Log out.